wasaymabood786/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/1000-initial-setup.md

 We'll create a parent directory to hold all of the code for this workshop:

 {{<highlight bash>}}
-mkdir construct-hub-workshop && cd construct-hub-workshop
+mkdir internal-construct-hub && cd internal-construct-hub
 {{</highlight>}}

 ### Project Directory
 Next we'll create a project directory for the actual Construct Hub construct we'll be deploying to our aws account:

 {{<highlight bash>}}
-mkdir internal-construct-hub && cd internal-construct-hub
+mkdir construct-hub && cd construct-hub
 {{</highlight>}}

 ## Create a New TypeScript CDK Project